KameronJohnson/Blog-App/README.md

 4.)
 In terminal, create the migrations:
 `$ rake db:migrate`

 5.)
-Start the rails server in console:
+Start the rails server:
 `$ rails s`

 6.)
 Type in localhost:3000 in your browser.